China pulls workers from Syria, seeks Libya compensation

-BEIJING China is bringing workers home from Syria, its commerce minister said on Wednesday, in an apparent attempt to avoid a repeat of last year's eleventh-hour rescue of Chinese nationals from Libya when violence engulfed that country.
+BEIJING China is bringing workers home from Syria, its Commerce Minister said on Wednesday, in an apparent attempt to avoid a repeat of last year's eleventh-hour rescue of Chinese nationals from Libya when violence engulfed the country.

-Only about 100 Chinese workers will be left behind to guard work camps and equipment, the minister, Chen Deming, said.
-He did not give figures for the total number of Chinese citizens or projects in Syria.
+Only about 100 Chinese workers will be left behind to guard work camps and equipment, Minister Chen Deming said, without giving figures for the total number of Chinese citizens or projects in Syria.

 "The Chinese government and ministries must seriously undertake the protection of Chinese firms' production and projects overseas, and the protection of the lives of Chinese citizens overseas, especially engineering teams," Chen told reporters.

 China was caught off guard last year when a civil war erupted in Libya.
-Nearly 36,000 of its nationals left the country, some by hastily chartered ships while others fled into neighboring countries.
+Nearly 36,000 of its nationals exited the country, some by hastily chartered ships, while others fled by foot or by bus into Egypt.

-Chinese workers were involved in Libyan projects worth $17 billion, Chen said, describing them as primarily residential construction projects, in or near Libyan cities.
+Chinese workers were involved in Libyan projects worth $17 billion, Chen said, describing those projects as primarily residential construction projects, in or near Libyan cities.

-His remarks represent some of the most detailed comments by Beijing officials regarding Chinese interests in Libya.
+His remarks represent some of the most detailed comments so far by Beijing officials regarding Chinese interests in Libya.

 "The tragedy is that these projects were badly damaged during the instability, the civil war and the foreign intervention," Chen said.